 - Heat oil in a frying pan and quickly fry cold corn tortillas for about 10 seconds per side.
 They should remain pliable, don't let them fry too long.

-- Dip each lightly fried tortilla into sauce and fill with cheese.
+- Dip each lightly fried tortilla into sauce and fill with chicken/cheese.
 Roll them up and place side by side on a plate.
 Add on additional sauce.

 - Top with shredded lettuce, cream, & additional cheese if desired.